 Six months after an account expires, it will be nominated for permanent deletion.
 This may not occur immediately at the end of the six-month expiration period, but somewhere shortly thereafter.
 Once termination occurs, the account will be permanently inaccessible and cannot be restored.

-After a trial account expires, you will still have 7 days of access so you can login to your account and view your emails.
-You will not be able to receive or send emails.
+After a trial account expires, you will still have 7 days of access so you can login to your account and view, receive or send emails.
 After those 7 days, the account is permanently removed and cannot be restored.
 If you did not upgrade the account in time but want to use our email service, you'll need to choose a new StartMail email address and sign up again.